 - "Title" is mapped to the FormAssembly file upload field or set to a formula with a custom title.

 - The maximum file size you can upload via the SOAP API must be less than 50 MB.

 - When a document is uploaded or downloaded via the API, it is converted to base64 and stored in VersionData.

 - This conversion increases the document size by approximately 37%.
 You must account for the base64 conversion increase so that the file you plan to upload is less than 50 MB.

-Technically, the “Title” and “ContentDocumentID” fields are required mappings in the connector.
-However, you do not need to map these two fields.
+Technically, the “ContentDocumentID” field is a required mapping in the connector.
+However, you do not need to map this field.
 If you do map the “ContentDocumentID” it will likely result in an error.

-You can choose to map the Title field if you would like to rename the file that is being uploaded by the form respondent.
+You can choose to map the Title field as a formula if you would like to rename the file that is being uploaded by the form respondent.